MiltonGreat/Manufacturing-Costs/README.md

-# Manufacturing Cost Prediction
+# Manufacturing Cost Prediction Based on Production Volume

 ## Overview

-This project explores the relationship between production volume and manufacturing costs, leveraging regression models to predict costs based on production volume.
-By analyzing how scaling production influences costs, this project aims to help manufacturers optimize production and identify economies of scale.
+This project explores the relationship between production volume and manufacturing costs, utilizing both linear regression and polynomial regression models to predict costs based on the number of units produced.
+The goal is to identify patterns in how scaling production affects costs and provide insights that help manufacturers optimize their operations and identify economies of scale.

 ## Problem Statement

-Understanding the relationship between production volume and manufacturing costs is crucial for optimizing production and identifying when economies of scale begin to apply.
-Accurate cost prediction models can assist manufacturers in making data-driven decisions about scaling production and improving operational efficiency.
+Accurate predictions of manufacturing costs are essential for manufacturers aiming to scale production efficiently.
+By understanding how production volume impacts costs, businesses can make data-driven decisions to optimize operational efficiency and minimize costs.
+This project focuses on developing a model that helps predict manufacturing costs as production volume changes, providing valuable insights for cost optimization strategies.

 ## Dataset